afropiloto/paperless-platform/README.md

 # Todo:
 1. Setup ai.paiperless.com with dns-txt record for identify verification
 2. Migrate data extraction to extend.ai
-   - Need to setup and test the processors on extend.ai
+   - Need to set-up and test the processors on extend.ai
-3. Document signing
-   - Need to test the document signing cron job is working as we expect
+3. Build Tests for each module
-4. Application Permissions
+4. End-to-End Testing
-   - Need to introduce the idea of modules being platform-only to ensure that modules such as Deal Desk are not assigned to customers.
-Customers should access Paiperless/Trade Documents and/or Finance
-   - This needs the API to be updated so that if it's not the Paiperless account we don't return the platform-only modules and permissions
-   - Convert Paiperless module into Trade-Documents module and add Finance module
-   - Ensure we define the allowable combinations

 ## Seeding Module Permissions
 You can seed the module-permissions collection with the predefined combinations.